-Code of Business Conduct and Ethics
+Code of Conduct and Ethics

 We have adopted a code of business conduct and ethics that applies to all of our employees, officers, and directors, including those officers responsible for financial reporting.
 These standards are designed to deter wrongdoing and to promote honest and ethical conduct.
-The code of business conduct and ethics and the written charter for the audit committee, compensation committee and nominating and corporate governance committee are available on our website.
+The code of conduct and ethics is available on our website at www.adial.com.
 The information that appears on our website is not part of, and is not incorporated into, this Annual Report on Form 10-K.